Professor Emeritus of International and Public Affairs

 Focus areas: Macroeconomics of emerging market and transition economies, capital flows and balance-of-payments crises in emerging market economies

-Guillermo Calvo is a professor at the School of International and Public Affairs.
+Guillermo Calvo is Professor Emeritus of International and Public Affairs.
 His main field of expertise is macroeconomics of emerging market and transition economies.
 His recent work has dealt extensively with capital flows and balance-of-payments crises in emerging market economies.
 He has published several books and more than 100 articles in leading economic journals.

 Calvo's recent positions include: Director of the Center for International Economics and Distinguished University Professor at the University of Maryland; Chief Economist at the Inter-American Development Bank; Senior Advisor in the Research Department of the International Monetary Fund; and Research Associate at the National Bureau of Economic Research (NBER).
 In addition, he is a member of the Academia Nacional de Ciencias Económicas, Argentina, and a fellow of the Econometric Society and the American Academy of Arts and Science.